-The current area source model consists of a total of 19 zones distributed over 6 main tectonic groups (Table 3, Fig. 2), which we assume to have comparable rheological and mechanical behaviour with respect to the underlying crustal geology.
+The current area source model consists of a total of 19 zones distributed over 6 main tectonic groups (Table 3, Fig. 3), which we assume to have comparable rheological and mechanical behaviour with respect to the underlying crustal geology.
 The definition of these groups is essential for the regional calibration of b-values.
 Within five zones (7, 10, 11, 12, 13), we further define sub-regions with higher observed seismicity.
 We assume these layers (marked with the suffix .1) to inherit all the basic seismotectonic features of the containing (background) zone, but with occurrence rates adjusted to match non-uniform spatial distribution of local seismicity.
+In comparison to a smoothed seismicity approach, such method has the clear advantage of being better applicable in regions of low and sparse seismicity.
+Moreover it is possible to account for specific tectonic features when delineating the shape of the sub-zone.
 In the following section we describe in detail the main seismotectonic characteristics of each group.